nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:
 * `tag delete t/family` deletes the `family` tag.

-### Remove a Tag to a Contact: `tag remove`
+### Remove a Tag from a Contact: `tag remove`

-Adds an existing tag to an existing contact.
+Removes an existing tag from an existing contact.

 Format: `tag remove INDEX t/TAG`

-* Removes a `TAG` to the contact at the specified `INDEX`.
+* Removes a `TAG` from the contact at the specified `INDEX`.
 The index refers to the index number shown in the displayed list of contacts.
 The index **must be a positive integer** 1, 2, 3, …​

 Example:
 * `tag remove 1 t/friend` removes the friend tag from the first contact shown in the list.